 Many dogs are faithful, and I have been fortunate enough to know many of them in my life.
 But what does it mean to be faithful?

 Part of being faithful is caring about family.
 Some dogs will save the children in their family even if it costs them their lives.
 Wild dogs will feed their puppies before they eat themselves, and if there is not enough to go around, will actually go hungry.
 Not a lot of other animals are like that.

 Another part of being faithful is a willingness to return home, no matter what the cost.
-There have been many stories about dogs travelling to return home, and I mention Bobbie here in this article.
+There have been many stories about dogs traveling to return home, and I mention Bobbie here in this article.

 Loyalty is an important part of faithfulness.
 Some dogs are loyal and would protect their families even if it meant giving up their own lives.
 I do not think that loyalty and faithfulness are the same thing, but sometimes the dog breeds that are loyal are also faithful.